Academic

 • Course length: Minimum 1 week, maximum 4 weeks

-• Start dates: Any Monday during available dates
+• Start dates: Arrive any Sunday during available dates

 • Ages: 10 – 17